 and how sweet and how sad to remember it

-She is seen in the company of other girls with white and feverish brows listening to Chopin who, one remembers, also died of tuberculosis.
-That this scene is set in a sanatorium is not made explicit in the poem, however it is in the novel “Larga Carta a Francesca” (Long Letter to Francesca) written by Colinas ten years later which can be seen as an elaboration and re-working of the poem’s story.
+She is seen withother girls with feverish brows listening to Chopin who, one remembers, also died of tuberculosis.
+That this scene is set in a sanatorium is not made explicit in the poem, however it is in the novel “Larga Carta a Francesca” (Long Letter to Francesca) written by Colinas ten years later which can be seen as an elaboration and re-working of the background story to the poem.

-Memory unearths the past.
-Colinas introduces the unearthing of the Etruscan soldier from the sepulchre of the poem’s title “Sepulcro en Tarquinia” three-quarters of the way through the poem.
+The unearthing of the past through memory is the main theme of the poem.
+Colinas introduces the unearthing of the Etruscan soldier from the sepulchre of the poem’s title “Sepulcro en Tarquinia” three-quarters of the way through.
 The placing of this episode is important so that it is not given the prominence that one might expect, the poem is not strictly ‘about’ the sepulchre.
-In the context of what went before, its metaphorical import is made apparent.
-The tomb of the Etruscan soldier is opened and when its contents enter the air, everything is turned to dust apart from some rotted clothing and rusty weapons:
+In the context of what went before, its metaphorical import is made clear.
+The tomb of the Etruscan soldier is opened and when its contents enter the air, everything is turned to dust:

 a golpe de piqueta entraba el aire